wolee101/ud-NLP_course/3_DNN_speech_recognizer/readme.md

 *   Obtain predictions on the final model
 *   Evaluate the transcription accuracy and think of ways to improve model performance

-** Explanation of the final DNN speech recognition model
+### Description of the final DNN speech recognition model

 The evaluation of different models revealed that a combination of the CNN and RNN model performed better than other sample models.
 To develop a final model architecture, I first tried to add bid-directional and recurrent layers separately to the CNN + RNN + TimeDistributed Dense model in an attempt to improve its performance.
 However, the results were about the same or slightly worse than the original model.
 After testing multiple model architectures, I decided to include all of them--bi-directional, CNN, RNN, and Dense layers --in the model.
 It clearly improved the model performance.
 I trained these models with and without dropouts to address the overfitting issues.
 In general, the results were slightly better when dropouts were not included in the model but I kept them in the final model to address the overfitting issues.